AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-marketo-moments.md

 ## Streams {#streams}

-Here are the different streams in Moments.&nbsp;
+Here are the different streams in Moments.

 ![](assets/image2015-7-15-15-3a6-3a10.png)